 My art has only one requirement: color.
 I work in two distinct styles, abstract and geometric-and color is what unites them.
 I believe these two different processes allow me to be the dichotomous person that I am- on one hand someone who is loose, mellow, meditative and spiritual.
 And on the other someone who is a control freak, meticulous, and rigid and anxious.
 I work through this duality and explore the particular subsets of each trait in my series and murals.

-I’m inspired by street artists, neon signs, tile work, architecture, nature, the candy aisle.
-San Francisco is a great incubator of all those things.
-My more abstract and wild pieces are a form of meditation, a release after painting more structured pieces.
-The meaning, when there is any to be found in my work, is derived from my personal struggle with addiction.
-I paint because I got a second chance at life, because it is the thing that brings me the most joy, and so others know there’s a different way.
+I’m inspired by street artists, neon signs, tile work, pop culture,movies, music, the candy aisle and the bizarre reality show that is life.
+I name my paintings after things that bring me happiness-movies, music and candy.
+Behind all my work is my personal struggle with addiction.
+I paint because I got a second chance at life, because it is the thing that brings me the most joy, and so others know there’s hope.

 I have mural art all over San Francisco- a few pieces that are open to the public include The Salesforce Transit Center and on Jane on Larkin off Cedar Alley in the Tenderloin.
 I have private pieces scattered throughout the Bay Area, Colorado, Minnesota and North Carolina.